-(d) IAS 1 - Presentation of financial statements
+(a) Adoption of IAS 1 and 8 - Presentation of financial statements

-Amendments to IAS 1, issued in October 2018, provide clarification on the definition of "material" and how it should be applied.
+The Company adopted IAS 1 and 8 on February 1, 2020.
+IAS 1 and 8 provide clarification on the definition of materiality and how it should be applied.
 The amendments also align the definition of material across International Financial Reporting Standards and other publications.
+There was no impact on the Company's financial statements.